 Being a former teacher, this activity gets extra points for the science element.
 I’m a nerd that way.
 Go education!
 Woo-hoo!
 I’m a huge fan in putting a bit of science in every activity I do with my kids.
 We’ve made silly putty out of baby powder, concocted our own edible boba and even mastered a few magic tricks.

 This DIY lava lamp requires no heat or electricity.
 It is a perfect science project and indoor activity for a hot summer day.
+Or, add it to your holidays for a cool activity that is sure to keep children entertained.

 Read: 10 Fun Kids Dollar Store Activities